International Development Week

 International Development Week (IDW) is an opportunity to explore how Canada and Canadians are making a difference around the world!

-This year’s IDW will take place from February 5-11, 2023.
-Learn about International Development Week across Canada and check out events that will be organized and hosted by ACGC and our members below!
+This year’s IDW took place from February 5-11, 2023.
+Learn about International Development Week across Canada and read about the events that were organized and hosted by ACGC and our members below!

 DATE: Thursday, February 9th